 What Are The Legal Consequences of a Restraining Order?

-Even though an order of protection is issued by a Missouri court, federal law prevents anyone from owning, possessing, or purchasing a firearm or firearms ammunition while a full order of protection is in effect.
+Even though an order of protection is issued by a Missouri court, federal law prevents anyone from owning, possessing, or purchasing a firearm or firearm ammunition while a full order of protection is in effect.

 Violation of the statute is a federal offense.
 A conviction may be penalized with up to ten years in prison and/or a fine of up to $250,000.